whalesunGC/minishell/README.md

 Only one global variable to indicate received signal.
 Not interpretation of unclosed quotes or special characters such as \ (backslash) or ; (semicolon)

-(1) Parsing - Input validation, bash syntax handling
+(1) Lexing - Input validation, tokenization

 (2) Expansion - ENV Variables, **envp

-(3) Tokenization - Synatax, data structure design
+(3) Parsing - Grammar and bash syntax, data structure design

 (4) Redirection - heredocs and normal